-Of course, with any new tonic, cleanse, or super spicy drink (ahem, fire cider) please consult your medical care provider or nutritionist/dietician first.
+Of course, with any new tonic, cleanse, or super spicy drink (ahem, fire cider) please consult your medical care provider, primary doctor or nutritionist/dietician first.
 More important, listen to your body.
 If fire cider does not agree with you – do not drink it!

 What is Fire Cider?